HDRUK/hutch/website/docs/devs/getting-started/dev-db-setup.md

 # enter the password for your database when prompted
 ```

 Before adding the indices, add the data to the database, as this is faster.
-Using [this script](https://github.com/HDRUK/hutch/blob/main/scripts/load_tables.sql), from the Hutch repo, in the same directory as the sample data files:
+Download the [sample data](https://github.com/HDRUK/hutch/releases/tag/omop-5.3-sample-data) and [`load_tables.sql`](https://github.com/HDRUK/hutch/blob/main/scripts/load_tables.sql) for loading the data to the tables you just created in the previous steps.
+Unzip the sample data `cd` into the unzipped directory.
+Then run:

 4. Populate the tables in the database.
 ```bash